anduril/sample-app-thumbnail/README.md

 ### Example

-1. To upload an object to Lattice and associate it with an entity, run the following:
+1. To upload an object to Lattice and associate it with an entity, use the following:

     ```bash
-    $ python app.py --operation upload --file ./images/N113PF.jpeg --entity adsbEntity
+    $ python app.py --operation upload --file ./path/to/file --entity <entityId>
     ```

-1. To download an existing object from Lattice, run the following:
+1. To download an existing object from Lattice, use the following:

     ```bash
-    $ python app.py --operation download --path test-1.tracks.N113PF.jpeg
+    $ python app.py --operation download --path path/to/object
     ```
-1. To delete an existing object from Lattice, run the following:
+1. To delete an existing object from Lattice, use the following:

     ```bash
-    $ python app.py --operation delete --path test-1.tracks.N113PF.jpeg --entity adsbEntity
+    $ python app.py --operation delete --path path/to/object --entity <entityId>
     ```

-For more information, see [the Lattice SDK documentation](https://docs.anduril.com) website.
+For more information, see the [Lattice SDK documentation](https://developer.anduril.com) website.